alloba/book-of-hours-notes/sundries/Ms Azita Bukhara.md

 ---
 aspects:
-  - name: "visitor: the affair of the abswent friend"
+  - name: "visitor: the affair of the absent friend"
     amount: 1
   - name: "visitor: the affair of 'apollo and marsyas'"
     amount: 1